riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 $$\begin{align}\mathrm{EDT}(P,x) &= \operatorname*{arg\,max}_{a \in\mathcal A} \mathbb E(\mathcal U(\mathrm{O\small UTCOME}) \mid \mathrm{O\small BS} = x, \mathrm{A\small CT}=a) \\ &= \operatorname*{arg\,max}_{a \in\mathcal A} \sum_{j=1}^N \mathcal U(o_j)\cdot P(\mathrm{O\small UTCOME} = o_j \mid \mathrm{O\small BS} = x, \mathrm{A\small CT}=a)\end{align}$$

-I think i need to break down the idea of "updatelessness" further.
-My own understanding is that it's just whether or not you condition on the sense date inside the probability part of the expected utility formula.
-So under this interpretation, all versions of FDT are updateless.
-But Caspar uses "updateless" for anything that doesn't need precommitments to win Parfit's hitchhiker.
-Plus, if FDT is updateless, then Rob's comment doesn't make sense; what are these philosophical issues around updatelessness that FDT doesn't need to accept?

 # Comparison on specific decision problems

 If two decision theories are actually different, there should be some decision problem where they return different answers.